jonthorell/encyclopedia-galactica/README.md

 The main-table with the events is not resized the same way as the menu-tables when the resolution changes.
 So the page can end up looking like above, which is not how it is supposed to look.
 The two tables should always be equal in size horizontally.
 This was caused by the tags not being closed in the proper order as found by the validator.
 When tags had been closed properly the tables aligned correctly horizontally, although instead being pushed underneath the sidenav.
 Probably due to the wrong classes.

-Some scaling problems so the main part is kinda hidden in lower resolutions.

 ## Validation